jfc3/atehere/ReadMe.md

 * Add a way to check that people are not attempting to change the URL to find places not listed.
 Most likely to use an ARRAY so we can loop through the list to look for matches.
 * Look into adding social media for at least Twitter and Facebook so people can point their friends to the website or share there information with others.
 * Have the ability to add photo and ALT text.
-* Remove asterisk from name and add field that denotes I ahve eaten there.

 Enhancements: